 Giving science students opportunities to do real research, guided by faculty, is a priority at Carthage.
-Carthage’s Neuroscience Program offers a variety of research opportunities, including opportunities for students to present their findings at local, regional and national conferences.
-Students can work with Professor Dan Miller in the rodent colony; or with biology professors Dan Choffnes and Patrick Pfaffle in genetics and neurobiology research.
+Carthage’s Neuroscience Department offers a variety of research opportunities, including opportunities for students to present their findings at local, regional and national conferences.
+Students can work with Professor Dan Miller in the rodent colony; Professor Denise Cook-Snyder on post-traumatic stress disorder; Professor Steve Henle on optic nerve regeneration; biology professors Paul Martino and Justin Miller on neurophysiology; or with biology professor Dan Choffnes in genetics and neurobiology research.

 Carthage offers many ways for students to prepare for medical school or graduate programs for the health professions.
-Carthage serves students who are interested in dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, veterinary, and public health.
+Carthage serves students who are interested in dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, veterinary, and physician’s assistant.
 Pre-health students are assigned a faculty advisor who will assist them in determining which courses they should take and which career best suits their interests and ultimate goals.

 Learn more about pre-health at Carthage.